alexisdrakopoulos/ising_cnn/README.md

 ## How to Run Basics

-Nothing in `code` directory needs to be directly touched/changed.
-Everything that you should need can be called from two scripts, `generate_systems.py`  and `main_gpu.py` .
+Nothing in `code` directory needs to be directly touched/changed other than the `config.ini`.
+Everything that you should need can be called from two scripts, `generate_systems.py`  and `main_gpu.py`.
 The former generates systems using MCMC, and can prepare synthetic Ising systems with the latter being used for training.
 Inference and evaluation of the CNN models does need access to `code/run_predictions.py`.

 Examples of how to call these would be: